 Nothing happened, but I felt unsafe and very vulnerable.
 Although they told me this guy would never do anything, I wasn’t so sure.
 The first moment he started to talk to me, it didn’t feel good.
 I felt it right and I think in the end it was a good decision to go turn around.

-Back to the good!
+Back to the GOOD

-On the campsite I met a young Dutch couple, Freek an Dianne.
+On the campsite I met a young Dutch couple, Freek and Dianne.
 We started to chat about the Balkans, the mountains, the people.
 About travelling, the tourism “industry” and ended the evening looking at fire flies (vuurvliegjes) while drinking Montenegrin wine.

 I didn’t forget about the bad, but I could put it in perspective.
 There is so much more good!
 I’m not afraid, I will continue alone, but I am a bit more aware.
-Until now 99% of the people where amazing, this guy wasn’t.
+Until now 99% of the people were amazing, this guy wasn’t.
 So be it.

 I’m still positive and looking forward to the next part, Durmitor!!